msupply-foundation/msupply_docs/content/docs/programs/module-hiv.md

 ### Searching for a Patient

-In the list view, search bars are above the patient list that can be used to narrow and specify the search.
-You can search by both first and last name as well as by ID.
+In the list view, filters are available, above the patient list that can be used to narrow and specify the search.
+You can filter the list by:
+* First name (enabled by default)
+* Last name (enabled by default)
+* last name  (enabled by default)
+* Patient ID
+* Date of Birth
+* Gender

 This can be useful to quickly find patients with common names or if there is a large number of existing patients.

 ![patient search](/docs/programs/images/patient_search.png)